High School Education

 - The breadth requirement can be fulfilled by completing a total of 24 semester hours in courses numbered 301 and above.
 Upper-level mathematics in the core curriculum and sequence course are counted in this total.

-- The state currently requires that students be introduced to various topics in order to meet certification requirements.
-Most of the mathematical topics required for certification are covered in the core curriculum described in number 1 above.
-Currently, there are additional certification requirements in graph theory, geometry, and history of mathematics.
-State certification requirements change frequently.
-It is the student’s responsibility to see that the current state certification requirements are satisfied.
+- The state currently requires that students be introduced to various topics in order to meet licensure requirements.
+Most of the mathematical topics required for licensure are covered in the core curriculum described in number 1 above.
+Currently, there are additional licensure requirements in graph theory, geometry, and history of mathematics.
+State licensure requirements change frequently.